Developer: Eurocom Publisher: Virgin Interactive Release: 11/95 Genre: Action

 In Closing

 Spot Goes to Hollywood had potential.
-The level design is more interesting and varied and you aren’t going through the game twice.
+The level design is more interesting and varied and you are not going through the game twice.
 The production values are high and are fitting for a late generation title.
 But its control and design issues let it down.
-I’m sure there are those that will take its flaws in stride and find it fun.
+I am sure there are those that will take its flaws in stride and find it fun.
 But in my opinion you have to overlook far too much to find its good points.
 This was a valiant attempt at something different but is not worth owning.